-According to the Centers for Disease Control (CDC), a daily intake of added sugars should be less than 10% of a person's total daily calories.
-Not only do added sugars have addictive properties, but they can also negatively affect gut health, according to board-certified internist Vincent M. Pedre, M.D.
+According to the Centers for Disease Control (CDC), a daily intake of added sugars2 should be less than 10% of a person's total daily calories.
+Not only do added sugars have addictive properties3, but they can also negatively affect gut health, according to board-certified internist Vincent M. Pedre, M.D.

 "It doesn't mean you can't have birthday cake, right?
 Have birthday cake, and don't feel guilty about it," Weiss says during the podcast.
 Instead, be mindful of sugar intake, and try to balance it with nutritious foods.

 Along with distinguishing high-quality and low-quality carbs, Weiss says it's important to eat them in their natural state.
 For example, the carbohydrates in broccoli, which come from fiber, is neutral, if not good for you, he says.
 "Don't even think about how much you eat of that nonstarchy, fibrous vegetable," Weiss adds.